openedx/edx-platform/docs/en_us/course_authors/source/exercises_tools/google_hangouts.rst

-.. _Using an Instant Hangout in Your Course:
+.. _Google Instant Hangout:

 ###########################################
-Using an Instant Hangout in Your Course
+Google Instant Hangout Tool
 ###########################################

 This chapter describes how you can use instant hangouts in your course.
 See: